JonLatane/jonline/docs/protocol.md

 ### Jonline
-The internet-facing Jonline service implementing the Jonline protocol, generally exposed on port 27707.
+The internet-facing Jonline service implementing the Jonline protocol, generally exposed on port 27707 (see &#34;HTTP-based client host negotiation&#34; below for clarifications).

 Authenticated calls require an `access_token` in request metadata to be included directly as the value of the `authorization` header (with no `Bearer ` prefix).